The term Employee Net Promoter Score® or eNPS is seen increasingly often in company reports, but what is it and should you use it?

 eNPS enables the organisation to track and measure employee loyalty and make business changes to improve that loyalty.

 Employee NPS Pros

-There are a range of pros for using eNPS as compared to a traditional omnibus employee survey.
+There are a several of pros for using eNPS as compared to a traditional omnibus employee survey.

 Employee NPS Cons

 Lack of Published Validation of eNPS Linkage to Employee Loyalty